Shuffle/shuffle-docs/docs/extensions.md

 ## PPS: You can use tenzir `export` to see the data live as well (print database)
 ```

-#### Network Tests**
+#### Network Tests
-This is in case the exports aren't working and you need to figure out what is and isn't working.
+In case the exports aren't working and you need to figure out what is going wrong.

 ```
 # 1. Set up a tcpdump listener on port TCP/1514.
 Ports <1024 need root, so this makes it easier to test.